LAST UPDATED: 30 September 2021

 What is it that government and big business is keeping from us that's keeping us sick?
 And why?
 From the creators of the award-winning documentary Cowspiracy, What the Health follows filmmaker Kip Anderson as he explores the links between animal products and chronic diseases — with the help of doctors, researchers and consumer advocates — and investigates why leading health organisations might not be talking about them.

-Watch What The Health on Vimeo.
+Watch The Ivory Game on Netflix.

 Virunga tells the story of a team of incredibly brave individuals who risk their lives every day to protect the world's last living mountain gorillas in the beautiful jungle of Congo.
 A unique combination of investigative journalism and nature documentary, Virunga is equally shocking and moving.
 You'll see a familiar name in the credits as staunch conservation activist Leonardo DiCaprio was the executive producer on this doco too.

 Motivated by concerns about the planet his 4-year-old daughter would inherit, Director Damon Gameau embarked on a global journey to meet innovators and changemakers in the areas of economics, technology, civil society, agriculture, education and sustainability.
 Drawing on their expertise, he sought to identify the best solutions, available to us now, that would help improve the health of our planet and the societies that operate within it.
 From marine permaculture to decentralised renewable energy projects, he discovered that people all over the world are taking matters into their own hands.